Gangsta0607/FUD/README.md

 - `docs/TECHNICAL.md` — how both apps work inside: workflows, the uxplay delta, the suspension-survival design, the build tricks, and the rest of the hard-won knowledge.

+Parts of https://github.com/fdh2/uxplay were used for that project.